mripard/dradis/README.md

 The integration into the CI platform is left as an exercise for the reader.
 An example of such an integration can be found [here](https://github.com/mripard/pegasus-debian), which build a system image based on Debian/Raspberry Pi OS to register and act as a Github runner.

-## Components

-There's several components involved:

-- [Boomer](boomer/README.md), a Linux KMS application that outputs a test pattern and a QR-Code
-- [Dradis](dradis/README.md), a Linux Video4Linux2 application that captures the frames sent over HDMI, and will make sure they match what `boomer` expected.

-In addition to these two main components, a number of libraries are there to support `boomer` and `dradis`:

-- [dradis-frame-check](dradis-frame-check/README.md), a crate implementing the frame decoding, metadata parsing and integrity checks.
-- [dradis-threads-pool](dradis-threads-pool/README.md), a crate to spawn new threads to execute closures, with a pre-defined maximum limit on the number of threads to spawn.
-- [facet-enum-repr](facet-enum-repr/README.md), a crate to implement Rust `TryFrom`/`Into` traits for an enum discriminant type.
-- [facet-enum-repr-derive](facet-enum-repr-derive/README.md), Rust derive macro implementation for `facet-enum-repr]`
-- [linux-mc](linux-mc/README.md), a crate to support Linux [media-controller API](https://docs.kernel.org/userspace-api/media/mediactl/media-controller.html).
-- [linux-raw](linux-raw/README.md), a crate to deal with various low-level structures and mechanisms.
-- [v4l2-raw](v4l2-raw/README.md), a crate supporting the Linux [Video4Linux2 API](https://docs.kernel.org/userspace-api/media/v4l/v4l2.html)
-- [v4lise](v4lise/README.md), a historical crate to support `v4l2`.
-Mostly some sugar-coating around `v4l2-raw` now, and likely to be removed soon.

 ## Future Plans

 - [ ] We want to evaluate the Rockchip RK3588 System-on-Chip that features an HDMI receiver directly into the SoC.
 There's a driver for it in Linux since 6.15, and it's said to be capable of handling 2160p/60fps.